Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{Part of Speech Taggers}

 The next step after morphological analysis is Part of Speech (PoS) tagging.
 The PoS tags differ in number and functionality from language to language.
 Therefore, the first step in creating an effective PoS tagger is to identifying the PoS tag set for the language.
 This work has been accomplished by~\citet{fernando2016comprehensive} and~\citet{dilshani2017comprehensive}.
 Expanding on that,~\citet{fernando2016comprehensive} has introduced an SVM Based PoS Tagger for Sinhala and then~\citet{fernando2018evaluation} give an evaluation of different classifiers for the task of Sinhala PoS tagging.
 While here it is obvious that there has been some follow up work after the initial foundation, it seems, all of that has been internal to one research group at one institution as neither the data nor the tools of any of these findings have been made available for the use of external researchers.
 Several attempts to create a stochastic PoS tagger for Sinhala has been done with the studies by~\citet{herath2004stochastic},~\citet{jayaweera2012evaluation}, and~\citet{jayasuriya2013learning} being the most notable.
-Within a single group which did one of the above stochastic studies~\cite{jayaweera2012evaluation}, yet another set of studies was carried out to create a Sinhala PoS tagger starting with the foundation of~\citet{jayaweera2011part} which then extended to a Hidden Markov Model (HMM) based approach~\cite{jayaweera2014hidden} and an analysis of unknown words~\cite{jayaweera2014unknown,jayaweera2014handling}.
-Further, this group presented a comparison of few Sinhala PoS taggers that are available to them~\cite{jayaweera2016comparison}.
-A RESTFul PoS tagging web service created by~\citet{jayaweera2015restful} using the above research can still be accessed\footURL{http://bit.ly/2F0jKid} via POST and GET.
-A hybrid PoS tagger for Sinhala language was proposed by~\citet{gunasekara2016hybrid}.
-The study by~\citet{kothalawala2019online} discussed the data availability problem in NLP with a Sinhala POS tagging experiment among others.